Roisin-Fallon/Programming_and_Scripting_Project_2019/README.md

 The sepal length and width appear to be relatively well distributed with sepal width having outliers present.
 The petal width and in particular petal length have a much greater spread evidenced by the bigger box size and the location of the median.

 Boxplots seperated by species:
 Iris setosa can be separated from the other species by the petal length as it has shortest petals.
 One of the big advantages of boxplots is it shows the presence of outliers, it is important to know this as they can impact on the result of your mean and standard deviation.
-If the sepal length is less than 4.9cm it can be classified as Iris Setosa and if the sepal length is greater than 7 than the iris can be classified as virginica.

-The petal length of virginica allows a better discrimination to versicolor than the sepal length.

 ### Histograms and Distplots:

 Petal length - Iris setosa can be seperated with no visible overlap with the other iris species.
-Iris setosa can be distinguished as a petal length of <= to 2.
-A petal length of >2 and <4.7 can there is a hogher chance that it is versicolor and the remianing virginica.
-However, it is not as easy to distinguish the petal length for versicolor and virginica as they overlap.
+Iris setosa can be distinguished as a petal length <= 2.
+A petal length of > 2 and < 4.7 there is a higher probability it is versicolor.
+However, this is not definitive as some of the virginica and versicolor points overlap.

 Petal width- Iris setosa can be again be seperated from the other 2 species.
 The other species are overlapped once again so cannot be clearly distinguished.
 The better of the two so far is petal length as the distribution is further in the petal length.

 Sepal length – there is no clear seperation in the species as they overlap each other.
 Hence sepal length is not the best variable to separate the species in distplot.
-Petal length < 2 can be classified as setosa species

-Sepal width – similar to sepal length speration of the iris species is near impossible,.
+Sepal width – similar to sepal length speration of the iris species is near impossible.
 In fact  virginica and versicolor are almost fully overlapped.

 ### Scatter plots:
 Petal length and width have a linear relationship which is evident as they increase proportionally.
 Sepal length and width do not have a linear relationship.
 From the scatter plots it can clearly be seen that Iris setosa occupy the higher values for sepal length while Iris Virginica occupy the highest values for sepal width.
 Iris versicolour remian in the middle values for the both sepal length and the sepal width.